Quick Facts - DSP Australia December 2025:

 How much is the disability pension per fortnight in Australia?

-As of 2025, the maximum DSP payment for a single person aged 21 or over is approximately $1,116.30 per fortnight, including supplements.
-For couples, it’s about $841.40 per fortnight each.
-These rates are subject to income and asset tests and may change with indexed increases in March and September.
+After the September 20, 2025 indexation, the maximum DSP payment for a single person aged 21 or over is up to $1,149.00 per fortnight, including all supplements.
+For couples, it’s up to $866.80 per fortnight each (combined $1,733.60).
+These rates are subject to income and asset tests and are indexed in March and September each year.

 How much money can I have in the bank while on disability pension?